kercheval/GradleCMPlugin/README.md

 </p>
 <p>
 Note that setting this variable true will also disable auto generation of the properties file.
-The buildinfo target will need to be explicitly run or added as a dependency before the property file can be used in a task.
+The <code>buildinfo</code> task will need to be explicitly run or added as a dependency before the property file can be used in a task.
 </p>
 <p>
-This variable will typically not be used unless you have a specific need for the info file but do not want to move the file after generation.
+This variable will typically not be used unless you have a specific need for the info file but do not want to add the file into your generated artifacts after generation.
 Normally, if you just want the file placed elsewhere and do not want it included in artifacts, set the filedir/filename variable to your desired location and filename and set the taskmap to an empty map (see example below).
 </p>
 		</td>
 	</tr>